KnpLabs/KnpMenuBundle/Resources/doc/02-Integrate-With-Symfony.markdown

 ### Declare and configure your menu service

-Next, declare you menu service class via configuration.
+Next, declare you knp_menu service class via configuration.
 An example in XML is shown below:

     # src/MyVendor/MyBundle/Resources/config/menu.xml